-The Office issues the notice of the contested case hearing at least thirty days before the hearing date.
+The Office issues the notice of the contested case hearing at least thirty days before the hearing date, except in matters brought pursuant to S.C.
+Code Ann. § 56-5-2951(F), which requires that the notice of hearing be issued within thirty days after the request for a hearing is received by the Office.
 The Office or the hearing officer may serve any notices issued in the case by e-mail, if a party has furnished an e-mail address.
 Once a case is assigned to a hearing officer, that hearing officer is responsible for all decisions in the case, and will conduct any further proceedings in the case in the event of a remand.